4 Black History Month activities to celebrate trailblazing Black women

 Claudia Jones

-At the heart of founding the Notting Hill Carnival, Claudia believed that a people's art was the starting point of their freedom.
-The annual showcase of Caribbean talent began in St Pancras Town Hall in 1959, and evolved from an intimate community centre performance to the vibrant carnival we enjoy today.
+Claudia believed that a people's art was the starting point of their freedom, and this belief was at the heart of founding Notting Hill Carnival.
+The annual showcase of Caribbean talent began in St Pancras Town Hall in 1959.
+Over the years, it evolved from an intimate community centre performance to Europe’s largest street festival, with around 2 million people joining the fun every year.

 Allyson Williams MBE

 Allyson Williams came to the UK from Trinidad to work as a nurse, a role she dedicated herself to for 35 years.
-However, in 1975, her path took a delightful turn.
-Notting Hill Carnival felt like home to her, and so along with her spouse, she founded Genesis – a mas band.
-As the lead seamstress, Allyson crafted all the costumes, helping produce over 400 colourful outfits in their first year.
+Notting Hill Carnival felt like home to her, so in 1975, along with her husband, she founded Genesis – a mas band.
+Short for ‘masquerade band’, this is a band of people in elaborate, colourful costumes who parade and dance to music at Carnival.
+Each mas band's costumes are often themed around cultural references and stories.

-Allyson has spoken about Notting Hill being more than a festival – it's a tribute to her ancestors, a celebration of their enduring legacy, and an opportunity to be a part of a bright cultural community.
-As Rainbows design their carnival headdresses, they could learn of Allyson’s 40 year-long history of costume making.
+Allyson has spoken about Notting Hill being more than a festival.
+It's a tribute to her ancestors, a celebration of their legacy, and an opportunity to be a part of a bright cultural community.
+As Rainbows design their carnival headdresses, they could take inspiration from Allyson’s long history of costume making.

 Althea McNish MBE

-One of those champions is Althea McNish - a talented artist and textile designer, born in Trinidad and Tobago.
-Her family loved art and she soon brought her vibrant Caribbean heritage to the heart of the UK.
-Despite facing discrimination as one of the few Black students in her classes at the London School of Printing and Graphic Arts, Althea's dedication and unique designs shone through.
-Her creations, bursting with bold patterns and lively colours, extended beyond clothing to fabrics for furniture and even aeroplanes.
-Throughout her illustrious career, Althea received lots of awards, including an MBE in 1999 for her outstanding contributions to textile design.
+One of those champions is Althea McNish - an artist and textile designer born in Trinidad and Tobago, who brought her Caribbean heritage to her work in the UK.
+Althea faced discrimination as one of the few Black students at the London School of Printing and Graphic Arts, but her dedication and talent shone through as she created vibrant textiles bursting with bold patterns and lively colours.
+Her designs were used by major fashion houses, in furniture design, wallpaper, and much more.
+Throughout her illustrious career, Althea received many awards, including an MBE in 1999 for outstanding contributions to textile design.

 Jacqueline McKenzie

-In this activity, Guides will get to celebrate African and Caribbean cuisines, explore different menus, and even try a recipe themselves.
+In this activity, Guides will celebrate African and Caribbean cuisines, explore different menus, and even try a recipe themselves.

 Zoe Adjonyoh

-Raised in Essex by a Ghanaian father and an Irish mother, Zoe Adjonyoh is a self-taught chef on a mission to bring vibrant West African flavours to British dining tables.
+Raised in Essex by a Ghanaian father and an Irish mother, Zoe Adjonyoh is a self-taught chef on a mission to bring West African flavours to British dining tables.
 Starting out with a popular pop-up peanut stew stall at a local arts festival, Zoe soon launched the famous 'Zoe's Ghana Kitchen.'
 This pop-up has travelled across London and beyond, sharing the vibrant taste of West African cuisine.
-Zoe’s Ghana Kitchen has an exciting bank of mouth-watering West African recipes.
+Her cookbook, also called Zoe’s Ghana Kitchen, has plenty of mouth-watering West African recipes for Guides to have a go.

 Andi Oliver

-Andi Oliver, known for hosting the Great British Menu, is more than just an award-winning TV chef – she's an advocate for representation in the world of food.
-She’s passionate about making sure everyone's culinary talent gets recognised – whether they’re making bouillabaisse or balancing spice in a curry.
+Andi Oliver is known for hosting the Great British Menu.
+But she’s more than an award-winning TV chef – she's an advocate for representation.
+She’s passionate about making sure everyone's culinary talent is recognised, and that people of colour have equal opportunities to make a career in the food world.

 Her celebration of diverse flavours is best exemplified in her cookbook, 'The Pepperpot Diaries', where she shares stories and recipes from her Caribbean heritage.
-As Guides create their own menus in the Make a meal of it UMA, heading online to explore everything else Andi has cooked up might be a great source of inspiration.
+As Guides create their own menus, Andi’s recipes could be a great source of inspiration.

-In this activity, Rangers will be diving into a big topic – representation in the beauty industry.
-They’ll investigate how well brands are doing, and come up with their own ideas about what inclusive representation really means.
+In this activity, Rangers will dive into a big topic: representation in the beauty industry.
+Girls will investigate how well brands are doing at representing a diverse range of people.
+They’ll also come up with their own ideas about what inclusive representation really means.

 Ade Hassan

-Nubian Skin began when Ade Hassan was looking for hosiery that matched her skin tone and could only be offered beige.
-This is a struggle many people of colour meet when shopping.
-Frustrated with the fashion industry’s limited selection, Ade started on a journey to redefine what nude meant to women of colour.
+Nubian Skin began when Ade Hassan couldn’t find hosiery that matched her skin tone – a common problem for many people of colour.
+Frustrated with the fashion industry’s limited selection, Ade started on a journey to redefine what ‘nude’ means, and create a range of underwear, tights and other products to match darker skin tones.
 Ade’s vision and commitment to filling this gap in the industry led her business to huge success.
 Nubian Skin wasn’t just a new hosiery brand, but a symbol of representation.

 Tendai Moyo

-For Rangers who aren’t into beauty or fashion, looking at haircare is a great way to engage with the Mirror or window UMA.
+For Rangers who aren’t into beauty or fashion, looking at haircare is a great way to engage with this UMA.

 Tendai Moyo, co-founder of Ruka Hair, is making waves in the hair industry.
 Born in Zimbabwe, she co-founded Ruka Hair, a brand that celebrates and caters to curly, coily and wavy hair.
 Ruka Hair is all about educating women about their beautiful curls and dismantling negative hair stereotypes.
 The brand celebrates the rich history of Black women's hair, from Bantu knots to box braids, and has been worn by the likes of Serena Williams at Wimbledon 2022.